-A significant and unique component of this evaluation is the inclusion of the perception of business consulting clients of both the key characteristics and the capabilities of these consulting providers.
-This
+A significant and unique component of this evaluation is the inclusion of the perception of business consulting buyers of both the key characteristics and the capabilities of these consulting providers.
+This insight is captured in a broad-based random survey of consulting firm clients and reveals key insights regarding the capabilities of the individual firms.